Finalists of The Great British Bake Off (series 1–7): Candice Brown (winner)

 Candice Brown (born 21 December 1984), the winner of the seventh series, was a PE teacher at Ashlyns School at the time of the competition.
 In her victory speech, she attributed her success to starting baking at four years old.

 Brown graduated from the University of Birmingham with a Bachelor's degree in teaching.
 As reported in November 2016, after Bake Off, she left her job as a PE teacher at Ashlyns School, Berkhamsted in order to pursue a career in baking.

 She wrote the cookbooks Comfort: Delicious Bakes and Family Treats (2017; ISBN 1785037072) and Happy Cooking (2021; ISBN 9781529108330).

 Brown occasionally cooks on the ITV daytime programme This Morning.
 She took part in the tenth series of Dancing on Ice on ITV in 2018, in which she was partnered with Matt Evers.
 In 2019 she appeared in The Great New Year's Bake Off and on Celebrity Mastermind, which she won having taken Audrey Hepburn as her specialist subject.

 In 2018, Brown worked for a short time in the pub kitchen run by Tom Kerridge, before taking up the lease, with her brother Ben, of the Green Man pub in Eversholt, Bedfordshire.

 In June 2020, Brown announced her split from her husband Liam Macauley, whom she married in 2018.

 Jane Beedle

 Jane Beedle (born 1954/55), one of runners-up of the seventh series, is a garden designer.
-Her company has worked on London gardens, including ones of Bromley.
+Her company has worked on London gardens, including ones in Bromley.
 Beedle's grandfather owned a bakery in Hastings.
 She has a younger brother.
 She also has a husband with a son and a daughter.

 Beedle re-competed against Andrew Smyth (series seven), Liam Charles (series eight), and Flo Atkins (series eight) in the 2018 Christmas special of Bake Off.
 She was crowned the special's winner.